 Go to Windows Terminal, open a Ubuntu shell prompt and run this command

 docker volume create eShopOnWeb-data to create a docker volume to store SQL Server data.

 In Docker’s world, there are two mechanisms to persist data: using bind mounts and the other is the use of volumes.
-In the docker official documentation, you will see that there many advantages using volumes over bind mounts as follows:
+In the docker official documentation, you will see that there many advantages to using volumes over bind mount as follows: